nornir-automation/nornir/docs/index.rst

 - The :doc:`Tutorial </tutorials/intro/index>` is a great place to start for new users.
 - :doc:`How-to guides </howto/index>` aim to solve a specific use case or answer key problems.
 These guides can be more advanced than the tutorial and can assume some knowledge about how Nornir and related technologies work.
-- :doc:`Reference guides </ref/index>` contains the API reference for Nornir and describe the core functions and plugins.
+- :doc:`Reference guides </ref/index>` contains the API reference for Nornir and describe the core functions.
+- :doc:`Configuration </configuration/index>` describe the configuration parameters of Nornir and their default settings.
+- :doc:`Plugins </plugins/index>` shows which tasks and functions are available out of the box with Nornir and describe how they work.

 Is something missing from the documentation?
 Please open an issue and `tell us what you are missing <https://github.com/nornir-automation/nornir/issues>`_ or `open a pull request <https://github.com/nornir-automation/nornir/pulls>`_ and suggest an improvement.